valerielim/SQL-Duke/README.md

-# warmhands
+# Cold Fingers

-(Completed) Duke University's SQL Course
+Compilation of Duke University's Managing Big Data with MySQL Course (2017)

-### Contents
+### Lecture Notes

 * Week 1 - ER Diagrams, RS, database concepts
-* Week 2 - Basic commands: select, where, from, order by, limit, operations
+* Week 2 - Select, where, from, order by, limit, operations
-* Week 3 - More commands: group by, having, distinct, more operations
+* Week 3 - Group by, having, distinct, operators
-* Week 3 - Inner Joins + examples
-* Week 3 - Outer Joins + examples
+* Week 3 - Inner Joins, Outer Joins + examples
-* Week 4 - Subqueries
+* Week 4 - Subqueries & more Operators + examples

+*Note: For Week 3 & 4, I chose to focus more on* examples *of joins instead of lengthy theoretical explanations of what joins are.
+I wrote it this way because I realised that I'd simply be paraphrasing Duke's notes which isn't efficient or honest.
+So I focused on listing examples that helped me understand the concepts better.*

-### Non-course Contents
+### Assignments

 * SQL Cheatsheet (mine!)
+* MySQL answers for Week 3: Ex 7
+* MySQL answers for Week 3: Ex 8
-* Test answers for week 1-4 (MySQL)
+* MySQL answers for Week 4: Ex 9
-* Suggestions to Duke for better phrasing of SQL questions
+* Teradata Week 2

+*Note: Answers to Exercise 1-6 of Week 1 & Week 2 are not included because:*

+1. *It's really easy.*
+2. *It's already available online as part of the course.*

+### License

+MIT.